ColeVan/SOV2-RITA-J/README.md

 'method'

+**(I can retrieve these fields in Kibana)**

 ![image](https://user-images.githubusercontent.com/70167373/146839611-e793d651-9e41-4544-a31c-ec83d913b348.png)

-Unfortunately, I cannot accomplish this with the query string below using jupyter notebooks.
+Unfortunately, I cannot pull this data into Jupyter Notebooks using the query string below.

-message:"ts" AND 'id.orig_h' AND 'id.resp_h' AND 'host' AND 'id.resp_p' AND 'method'
+**message:"ts" AND 'id.orig_h' AND 'id.resp_h' AND 'host' AND 'id.resp_p' AND 'method'**

 The big problem!